 In yoga, we do not inch forward in progress, we move in quarter-inch progressions.

-Yoga is designed to be an inner practice, so this could frustrate some men who want outward achievement like what traditional sports provide.
+Yoga for men is designed to be an inner practice, so this could frustrate some people who want outward achievement like what traditional sports provide.

 You will notice that the advanced yogis are not the practitioners who contort themselves into ballerina postures.